INTERREGIONAL DIALOGUE PROCESS

 Latin America, the Caribbean, Africa, Europe and the Arab World

-A space where governments, universities and knowledge networks come together as equal partners to co-create a shared interregional agenda on education and development.
+A political dialogue where governments, universities and knowledge networks co-create a shared interregional agenda on education and development.

 Addis Abeba, Ethiopia